JessWinn/Houndshark-Mitogenomics/README.md

 ***[Simo: I am struggling to follow your workflow.
 May you please name your scripts appropriately i.e STEP-1_XXXX, STEP-2_XXX?]***

 ## STEP 1: Quality Control of Ion GeneStudio™ S5 data

 ***[Simo: How was quality control carried out?
 Provide a brief description of how the (1) sequence quality was checked, (2) low quality bases were trimmed and (3) adapters contamination was checked and removed.]***

 ## STEP 2: Mitogenome assemblies

+***[Simo: Please add a guideline for the graphical front end software and code for command line interphase software for the different assembly approaches you used]***

 ## STEP 3: Mitogenome annotations

+***[Simo: Please add a guideline for the graphical front end software and code for command line interphase software for the different annotation approaches you used]***

 ## STEP 4: Sequence alignments and concatenation